nguyenduyanhluong/TMU-MRP-2025/README.md

 # TMU-MRP-2025
 # Optimizing Supervised Machine Learning for Enhanced Transaction Fraud Detection Accuracy
-## Methodology and Experiments
+## Results
 ## Overview

-This repository contains the third phase of my Major Research Project (MRP) for the MSc in Data Science and Analytics program at Toronto Metropolitan University.
-This stage focuses on building, training, and evaluating supervised machine learning models for credit card fraud detection using the IEEE-CIS Fraud Detection dataset.
+This repository contains the final phase of my Major Research Project (MRP) for the MSc in Data Science and Analytics program at Toronto Metropolitan University.
+This stage focuses on optimizing the best-performing models from the Methodology and Experiments phase, comparing their performance against real-world benchmarks, and providing recommendations for practical deployment in fraud detection systems.

 ## Objectives

-- Develop supervised machine learning models to classify transactions as fraudulent or non-fraudulent
-- Handle extreme class imbalance using model-based techniques (e.g., class weighting, focal loss)
+- Refine and optimize top-performing fraud detection models
+- Compare standalone XGBoost and a hybrid XGBoost + Deep Neural Network (DNN) ensemble
-- Evaluate models using metrics suited for imbalanced data, including ROC-AUC, PR-AUC, F1-score, recall, and precision
+- Evaluate models using metrics suited for imbalanced data (ROC-AUC, PR-AUC, F1-score, recall, precision)
-- Interpret model decisions using SHAP values and feature importance plots to support explainability
+- Benchmark performance against the winning Kaggle IEEE-CIS Fraud Detection solution
+- Provide actionable insights for deploying fraud detection models in production environments

 ## Methodology
-- **Data Preprocessing:** Combined transaction and identity datasets, handled missing values, label-encoded categorical variables, extracted time-based features, and split the data with stratification
-- **Class Imbalance Handling:** Applied scale-sensitive class weights and focal loss to give more importance to fraud cases without oversampling
-- **Model Development:** Trained and evaluated Logistic Regression, Random Forest, XGBoost, Artificial Neural Network (ANN), and Deep Neural Network (DNN)
+- **Model Optimization:** Tuned XGBoost with advanced hyperparameters (regularization, learning rate, feature sampling) for maximum recall and balanced performance.
+- **Ensemble Approach:** Combined XGBoost with a DNN using a weighted probability average (0.6 for XGBoost, 0.4 for DNN) to leverage the strengths of both models.
+- **Loss Function:** Implemented Focal Loss in the DNN to handle extreme class imbalance and reduce the impact of easily classified examples.
-- **Evaluation Strategy:** Assessed models on accuracy, recall, precision, F1-score, ROC-AUC, PR-AUC, and confusion matrices
+- **Evaluation Strategy:** Compared models using validation data and reported metrics like ROC-AUC, PR-AUC, precision, recall, F1-score, and confusion matrices.
-- **Model Interpretation:** Used SHAP (for XGBoost) and built-in feature importance (for Random Forest) to analyze which features most influence predictions
+- **Benchmarking:** Measured performance against the 1st place Kaggle model to assess competitiveness.

+## Key Results
+- The Enhanced XGBoost model achieved a ROC-AUC of 0.9628 and a PR-AUC of 0.7676, identifying over 82% of fraud cases with a reasonable trade-off on precision.
+- The XGBoost + DNN ensemble reached a ROC-AUC of 0.9629 and a PR-AUC of 0.7898, with a precision of 0.7818 and recall of 0.6927, striking a strong balance between catching fraud and limiting false positives.
+- Both models outperformed the standalone 1st place XGBoost from the Kaggle competition (ROC-AUC 0.9602 public, 0.9324 private).
+- The ensemble’s performance makes it especially promising for deployment, where minimizing missed fraud and excessive false alarms is critical.

 ## Dataset